lukejbyrne/Truncation-Effect-on-Finetuning-Accuracy/README.md

 ## 2. Linearity of Truncation Impact
 Does truncating worsen accuracy linearly?
-- llm
+- LLM
-- llm finetuned with 1 trunctated
+- LLM finetuned with 1 trunctated
-- llm finetuned with 2 trunctated
+- LLM finetuned with 2 trunctated
-- llm finetuned with 3 trunctated
+- LLM finetuned with 3 trunctated

 **Quantitative Analysis**: This aims to quantify the degradation of model performance as a function of the amount of data truncated, providing a clear, measurable insight into how data reduction affects model outputs.
 It's a strong approach that could yield highly actionable insights for those working with constrained input sizes.